wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/cdn-websites-with-cdn.md

 3. Republish the ASP.NET application and access the home page.

 4. View the HTML code for the page.
-You should be able to see the CDN URL rendered, with a unique version string every time you republish changes to your Azure web app.
+You should be able to see the CDN URL rendered, with a unique version string every time you republish changes to your Azure web site.
 For example:

         ...
         <link href="http://az673227.vo.msecnd.net/Content/css?v=1.0.0.25449" rel="stylesheet"/>